On the City Council Agenda – March 4, 2014

 That’s it for the week.
 I hope the owner of the day spa requesting reconsideration isn’t holding her breath for support of her appeal.
 Most folks in Tustin would be just as happy not having these types of business around.
 If anything interesting happens at the meeting, we’ll be sure to write about it.

 Posted on March 3, 2014, in In the News, Local Government, orange county, politics, Tustin City Council, Tustin Police Department and tagged City Council Agenda, heritage school, human trafficking, planning commission, public hearing, Robert Villa, TUSD, Tustin City Council, Tustin Unified School District.
 Bookmark the permalink.
-Comments Off.
+Comments Off on On the City Council Agenda – March 4, 2014.